 | Standout strengths | Templates, phone support, event management, friendly UX, newsletter, and email campaign tools. | Marketing automation, segmentation, AI, customer journey builder, and detailed ecommerce reporting. |

-| Where it can be frustrating | There are not so many advanced automated options; constantly interacting with fees and “which plan includes what” might cause some confusion. | It may feel complicated; the question of how much Mailchimp costs can go up rapidly with the list size and features. |
+| Where it can be frustrating | There are not so many advanced automated options; constantly interacting with fees and “which plan includes what” might cause some confusion. | It may feel complicated; Mailchimp’s costs can rise rapidly with list size and feature use. |

 A quick way to think about Mailchimp vs Constant Contact: